ryanholbrook/kaggle-learn/tutorial-1-first-model.md

 Time series are commonly represented as [line charts](https://www.kaggle.com/alexisbcook/line-charts), with the index along the x-axis.
 A line chart emphasizes the ordered nature of a time series.

-You can quickly plot a data frame with the `plot` method.
+You can quickly plot a data frame with the `DataFrame.plot` method.
 For time series, `pandas` will create a line chart by default.

 ```python
 trends.plot();